 [RELATED: NATURAL DISASTER PLAN]

 Our Horse&Rider team stepped up during all of this, too, and I’m forever grateful for them.
-Assistant Editor Michaela Jaycox—who was evacuating her own horses during this emergency—completed multiple trips with her truck and trailer to help move others’ horses to safety (including my own).
+Assistant Editor Michaela Jaycox—who was evacuating her own horses during this emergency—completed multiple trips with her truck and trailer to help move others’ horses to safety.
 And our Western editorial director, Chelsea Shaffer, didn’t even bat an eye when I called her asking if she’d have room for 48 head.
 Within minutes of my phone call, she had already completely reorganized her barn and pastures to accommodate all of the horses that were heading her way.
-In the end, the barn I ride at was lucky enough to be spared, but others in the area weren’t as lucky.
+In the end, the barn I used to ride at was lucky enough to be spared, but others in the area weren’t as lucky.

 C Lazy U, a popular guest ranch in Granby, Colorado (one I’ve enjoyed staying at myself), was directly impacted by the East Troublesome fire, which made its way through the historic property, destroying several ranch buildings along with the iconic C Lazy U barn that was originally built in 1922.
 While the fire missed a majority of their buildings, that barn was a trademark part of the ranch and will be missed by all who visit.
 Unfortunately, it didn’t stop there.
 The ranch also ran into some bad luck when the original evacuation spot for their nearly 200 horses became a mandatory evacuation zone itself.